Bashir1999/alzheimers_data/README.md

 <br /> Among patients with memory complaints (Yes), a higher number are diagnosed with Alzheimer's (Diagnosis Positive) compared to those not diagnosed (Diagnosis Negative).
 This suggests that memory complaints are a potential indicator or symptom associated with Alzheimer's, as individuals reporting memory issues are more likely to receive a positive diagnosis.
 Interestingly, the majority of patients who do not report memory complaints (No) are in the Diagnosis Negative category, meaning they are not diagnosed with Alzheimer's.
-However, there is still a significant number of patients without memory complaints who are diagnosed with Alzheimer's, indicating that some Alzheimer's cases may not initially present with memory complaints.
+However, there is still a significant number of patients without memory complaints who are diagnosed with Alzheimer's, indicating that some Alzheimer's cases may not initially present with memory complaints. <br /> <br /> <br />

 ### What is the effect of alcohol consumption on sleep quality among Alzheimer’s patients?